 Whooping cranes, take a bow.

-Port Aransas is gearing up to celebrate the arrival of some of its most famous winter residents.
-The 26th Annual Whooping Crane Festival is set for Feb.
-23-26, with bird-watching boat tours, bus tours, lectures, bird identification clinics and photography workshops.
+Port Aransas is gearing up to celebrate the arrival of some of its most famous winter residents, who migrate from Canada to their wintering habitat at the Aransas National Wildlife Refuge in Texas each year.
+The 27th Annual Whooping Crane Festival is set for Feb.
+22-25, with bird-watching boat tours, lectures, bus tours, book signings, bird identification clinics, and photography workshops.

 The cranes’ story is an inspiring one.
 The population of whooping cranes, the tallest birds in North America, dwindled to about 20 in the 1940s.
 Fifteen of those animals migrated between Canada and Texas, and the rest lived in Louisiana.
 The Louisiana population went extinct, according to the Cornell Lab of Ornithology, but the Texas population has since grown to about 800 individuals that migrate from Canada to the Aransas National Wildlife Refuge.

 They’re impressive.
 Adults, with snowy white feathers, black tipped wings, and a red patch of skin on their head, stand up to 5 feet tall.
 They move with a stately gait and have a loud call.
 Their courtship ritual includes a sort of dance – jumping, kicking, head bobbing and wing flapping.
 Their wingspans stretch up to 8 feet and they weigh 15 pounds.